Fujifilm X100T Comparison Review

 The Fujifilm X100T is a fixed lens compact camera that was announced in September 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

-The Fujifilm X100T has a Camera Elo of 2071.
+Is the Fujifilm X100T a good camera?
+The X100T has a Camera Elo of 2078.
 This rating puts the X100T among the top 50 percent of all prime lens compact cameras.
 In terms of its sensor size category (APS cameras), the X100T ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Fixed lens compact camera|

 |Electronic viewfinder (2360k dots)|

 |Fixed screen (not touch-sensitive)|